fahmidur/rack-session-cookie-demo-001/README.md

 Every request here will respond with boolean key 'ok' indicating success or failure.
 This is a personal convention, but not entirely without some validation from other projects (like Slack).
 I started doing this ok-true ok-false thing a long time ago.
 I prefer 'ok' over something like 'success' because it is shorter, and you're much less likely to accidentally type 'sucess' or any other alternate spelling -- it's pretty hard to mistype 'ok'.

-Moving on, this you'll notice that the bulk of the response is all within a 'data' key.
+Moving on, you'll notice that the bulk of the response is all within a 'data' key.
 Within this you'll find 3 keys for the Cookie and 2 for the session.

 #### The 3 Cookie Keys and What They Mean
 * **cookies_bef** - Contains a map representing all cookies.
 This is parsed from the 'cookie' header in the request.